-In this study, we aimed to evaluate the relationship between handedness, which is an indicator of brain lateralization, and fibromyalgia disease severity and functional outcomes related to fibromyalgia in fibromyalgia patients; we observed that right-handedness, which we evaluated with the higher values of the right Edinburgh score and the Geschwind score, was lower in fibromyalgia patients compared with the control group.
-In addition, the number of non-righthanded participants in the fibromyalgia group was significantly higher than that in the control group.
-This difference was due to the significantly higher number of ambidextrous participants in the fibromyalgia group (there was no significant difference between the groups in terms of the number of lefthanded participants).
+In this study, we aimed to evaluate the relationship between handedness, which is an indicator of brain lateralization, and fibromyalgia disease severity and functional outcomes related to fibromyalgia in fibromyalgia patients; we observed that right-handedness, which we evaluated with the higher values of the right Edinburgh score and the Geschwind score, was lower in fibromyalgia patients compared to the control group.
+In addition, the number of non-righthanded participants in the fibromyalgia group was significantly higher than in the control group.
+This difference was due to the significantly higher number of ambidextrous participants in the fibromyalgia group (there was no significant difference between the groups in terms of the number of left-handed participants).
 In addition, we observed that being ambidextrous was a significant risk factor for the presence of fibromyalgia.
-The only significant correlations between laterality scores and fibromyalgia-related disease duration, disease severity, and disease-related functionality were negative, low-to-moderate statistically significant correlations between the right Edinburgh score with the SSS score and the FIQR-S score.
+The only significant correlations between laterality scores and fibromyalgia-related disease duration, disease severity, and diseaserelated functionality were negative, low-moderate statistically significant correlations between the right Edinburgh score with SSS score and FIQR-S score.
 This finding suggests that right-hand laterality severity may be associated with symptom severity in fibromyalgia.
-In functional evaluations of the hand, we observed that the strongest relationships were between the left NHPT duration with the fibromyalgia diagnosis time, the left NHPT duration with the WPI and FSS scores, and the left-hand grip strength with the fibromyalgia diagnosis time.
+In functional evaluations of the hand, we observed that the strongest relationships were between left NHPT duration with fibromyalgia diagnosis time, left NHPT duration with WPI and FSS scores, and left-hand grip strength with fibromyalgia diagnosis time.
 These findings suggest that impairment in left-hand functions may be associated with fibromyalgia diagnosis time, widespread pain, and symptom severity.
-Considering all the findings together, we concluded that right-handedness and right-hand laterality scores were found to be significantly lower in fibromyalgia patients compared with controls, but that right-handedness may be associated with longer disease duration and greater disease severity.
+Considering all the findings together, we concluded that right-handedness and righthand laterality scores were found to be significantly lower in fibromyalgia patients compared to controls, but that right-handedness may be associated with longer disease duration and greater disease severity.

-Studies in neuroimaging have reported that some structural changes in white matter connections (interhemispheric and intrahemispheric) and neuroanatomical structures may have important roles in lateralized motor behaviors. ^{1,6} Regarding relationships between structural and functional brain asymmetries and handedness, the most significant relationships have been reported with the asymmetries of the frontoparietal association pathways (especially the superior branch of the superior longitudinal fasciculus), which is important in visuomotor and visuospatial processes, and with variations of the corpus callosum, which is important in the bimanual coordination, and main connection pathway between the hemispheres.
-1
+Studies in neuroimaging have reported that some structural changes in white matter connections (interhemispheric and intrahemispheric) and neuroanatomical structures may have important roles in lateralized motor behaviors.
+Regarding relationships between structural and functional brain asymmetries and handedness, the most significant relationships have been reported with the asymmetries of the frontoparietal association pathways (especially the superior branch of the superior longitudinal fasciculus), which is important in visuomotor and visuospatial processes, and with variations of the corpus callosum which is important in the bimanual coordination, and main connection pathway between the hemispheres.